atontini/gpi2-example/README.md

 # GPI-2 Example

-This example project contains similar connections to the one I made for my internship
+This example project emulates the message passing between threads that I made for my internship

 The project uses [GPI-2 API](http://github.com/cc-hpc-itwm/GPI-2) which implements the [GASPI specification](http://gaspi.de)